dbartholomae/jsx-readme/CONTRIBUTING.md

 We recommend to read up on tools you are unfamiliar with.

-After all tools are installed, please run `pnpm install` to install all dependencies and then `pnpm test` and `pnpm run build` to ensure that everything is set up correctly.
+After all tools are installed, please run `pnpm install` to install all dependencies, `pnpm run build` to build the package, and then `pnpm test` to ensure that everything is set up correctly.

 Now you can create a new branch describing the change you are about to make,
 e. g. `fix_typo_in_documentation`, and start coding.